Turn on more accessible mode

 Help families and others deal with the tragedy of SIDS.

-In California in 2010, the African American (non-Hispanic) SIDS rate was almost six times that of the White (non-Hispanic) and four times that of the Hispanic SIDS rate.
+In California in 2012, the African American (non-Hispanic) SIDS rate was almost five times that of both the White (non-Hispanic) and Hispanic SIDS rate.

 Outreach campaign to educate parents, families, and child care providers on how to reduce the risk of SIDS. (e.g. place baby on back to sleep, on a firm flat surface and without soft objects, toys or loose bedding for all naps and at night, no smoking around baby, avoid over bundling--baby needs to be kept warm not hot, baby needs regular check-ups and immunizations, and breastfeed your baby.)